Exclusive: Huawei in talks to sell parts of its Honor smartphone business - sources

 “If Honor is independent from Huawei, its purchase of components will no longer be subject to the U.S. ban on Huawei.
 This will help Honor’s smartphone business and the suppliers,” he wrote in a research note last week.

+The Honor brand, which sells its phones online through its own sites and via third-party retailers, competes with Xiaomi, Oppo and Vivo in the market for lower-end phones in China.
+Its phones are also sold in Southeast Asia and Europe.

+Honor brand smartphones accounted for 14.6 million, or 26% of the 55.8 million smartphones Huawei shipped in the second quarter of this year, according to estimates from research firm Canalys.

-The budget phone industry operates on thin margins and Honor booked less than 5 billion yuan in net profit on revenue of about 70-80 billion yuan last year, said one of the people.
+But margins for lower-end phones can be razor thin, and Honor booked less than 5 billion yuan in net profit on revenue of about 70-80 billion yuan last year, said one of the people.

 If successful in its bid, Digital China, which also partners with Huawei in cloud computing and other businesses, plans to finance the bulk of deal with bank loans and is set to secure the financing in the coming weeks, the people said.